 The “Bridges”, as its known to the locals, has a long history and was the major fun run in Perth for many years.
 The Bridges is a 10km loop around the Swan River where you cross the Narrows Bridge at the freeway end and run along the South Perth foreshore and cross the Causeway at the East Perth end back to the City.
 You will see plenty of runners, walkers and cyclists on any day getting some exercise in around the river.

-There is a new start/finish area for 2019 at Elizabeth Quay which should only build to the success of the event and hopefully some PB’s!
+Since 2019 there has been a new start/finish at Elizabeth Quay which should only build to the success of the event and hopefully some PB’s!

 The Bridges Fun Run is organised by the volunteers at the WAMC and is always an enjoyable morning.

 The Best of the Coast run provides 9km along the stunning white beaches of the Perth Coastline.
 Follow a private guide into native bushland and finish with refreshments in trendy bars or a dip in the Indian Ocean.